muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 languages to MUON both somewhat in form and in function; MUON is intended to compete for all of the same use cases.

-MUON competes as a JSON alternative primarily by being both more strongly typed and, like JSON, in being much less verbose.
+MUON competes as an XML alternative primarily by being both more strongly typed and, like JSON, in being much less verbose.

 *TODO.*